 People naturally look to leaders for cues on how to behave.
 If you stay calm under pressure, admit mistakes, and show genuine interest in your team’s well-being, others are likely to follow.
 When you model emotional intelligence, you are teaching it without saying a word.

 For instance, imagine a tough deadline causing stress across your team.
 Instead of reacting with frustration, acknowledge the challenge and focus on solutions.
-This shows self-awareness and helps others manage their emotions more effectively.
+Research from Forbes shows that leaders who master empathy perform over 40% better in coaching, engaging others, and decision-making.
+This approach shows self-awareness and helps others manage their emotions more effectively.

 2. Encourage Open Communication